 A career is not static, it evolves

 Over the last decade I’ve watched so many valued colleagues and mentors burn out.
-Partly it’s due to the nature of one-to-one work but it’s also the increasing strains of running a small business.
-I’ve also noticed that paradoxically being both an advocate of work/life balance and an early adopter of social media can be at odds with each other.
+Partly it’s due to the nature of one-on-one work but it’s also the increasing strains of running a small business.

 A couple of years ago I realised I needed a new burnout prevention plan.
 I couldn’t continue working in the same way for the next 20 years and so began paring back my hours a little.
 Although that helped, it was only an interim step.
-I realised the least enjoyable aspect of my work was actually running a clinic, which increasingly took more time, money and energy to sustain.
-This digital age means we don’t need to be constrained by a physical location.
-With more clients than ever on the move, I’ve continued consulting with those living around the world and found that it works just as well as being face-to-face – sometimes even better.
+I needed more freedom in the way I work.

 “A work in progress”